 - Chapter Date of Adoption

 11. Project submittals April 25, 1979

 12. Iowa Standards for Sewer Systems September 6, 1978

-(Amended March 28, 1979 and May 20, 1987)
+· (Amended March 28, 1979 and May 20, 1987)

 13. Wastewater pumping stations and force mains March 19, 1985

 14. Wastewater treatment works March 22, 1984

 (Amended May 20, 1987)

 15. Screening and grit removal February 18, 1986

 16. Settling March 22, 1984

 - (Amended May 20, 1987)

 17. Sludge handling & disposal March 26, 1980

-18. Biological treatment -
+18. Biological treatment =

 - A. Fixed film media treatment October 21, 1985

 - B. Activated sludge March 22, 1984

-- C. Wastewater treatment ponds (Lagoons) April 25, 1979
+C. Wastewater treatment ponds (Lagoons) April 25, 1979

 (Amended May 20, 1986 and May 20, 1987)

 19. Supplemental treatment processes November 13, 1986

 20. Disinfection February 18, 1986

-21. Land application of wastewater April 25, 1979
+21 Land application of wastewater April 25, 1979

-be.
-IWFDS wWaivers_from the Requests for waivers from the IWFDS shall be submitted and reviewed in accordance with 561-Chapter 10.design standards and siting criteria which provide in the judgment of the department for substantially equivalent or improved effectiveness may be requested when there are unique circumstances not found in most projects.
+\The design manual as adopted and amended is available upon request to department, also filed with administrative rules coordinato be.
+IWFDS wWaivers\from the Requests for waivers from the IWFDS shall be submitted and reviewed in accordance with 561-Chapter 10 design standards and siting criteria which provide, in the judgment of the department, for substantially equivalent or improved effectiveness, may be requested when there are unique circumstances not found in most projects.
 The director may issue waivers when circumstances are appropriate.
 The denial of a waiver may be appealed to the commission.

-d.
-When reviewing the waiver request, the director may consider the unique circumstances of the project, direct or indirect environmental impacts, the durability and reliability of the alternative, and the purpose and intent of the rule or standard in question.

-e.
-Circumstances that would warrant waiver consideration of a waiver (which provides for substantially equivalent or improved effectiveness) may include the following:

-(1) The utilization of new equipment or new process technology that is not explicitly covered by the current design standards.

-(2) The application of established and acceptable technologies in an innovative manner not covered by current standards.

-(3) It is reasonably clear that the conditions and circumstances which were considered in the adoption of the rule or standard are not applicable for the project in question and therefore the effective purpose of the rule will not be compromised if a waiver is granted.

-60.2(6) Commencing construction.
+- d.
+When reviewing the waiver request, the director may consider the unique circumstances of the project, direct or indirect environmental impacts, the durability and reliability of the alternative, and the purpose and intent of the rule or standard in question. - c.
+Circumstances that would warrant waiver consideration of a waiver (which provides for substantially equivalent or improved effectiveness) may include the following: - (1) The utilization of new equipment or new process technology that is not explicitly covered by the current design standards. - (2) The application of established and acceptable technologies in an innovative manner not covered by current standards. - (3) It is reasonably clear that the conditions and circumstances which were considered in the adoption of the rule or standard are not applicable for the project in question and therefore the effective purpose of the rule will not be compromised if a waiver is granted. - 60.2(6) Commencing construction.
 Notwithstanding the 120-day requirement in 60.2(3)"b," construction of the approved system may commence immediately after the issuance of a construction permit.